Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 ### Restart Recovery

-The endpoint instance may decide to quit due to its internal circuit breaker behavior.
+Windows Services can fail and Windows has a Windows Service Recovery mechanism that makes sure that a crashed service will be restarted.\

+The endpoint can fail when using the [NServiceBus Host](/nservicebus/hosting/nservicebus-host/) or [self hosting and implementing a critical error handler that exits the process](https://docs.particular.net/nservicebus/hosting/critical-errors#default-action-handling-in-nservicebus) when a critical error occurs.
+Not having Windows Service Recovery configured will result in message processing to halt.

 When an NServiceBus endpoint is hosted as a Windows Service is it important to configure the Windows Service Recovery options.
 These can be set by the service properties or via `sc.exe` which has advanced configuration options.

+#### Via sc.exe

 The default restart duration is 1 minute when enabling recovery via the Windows Service management console, but a different restart duration may be defined for the 1st, 2nd, 3rd and more using `sc.exe`.
 The following example will restart the service after 5 seconds, then after 10 seconds and then every 60 seconds.
 If the service doesn't crash within an hour (3600 seconds) the restart count is reset.